 Parents and guardians are often challenged with their student's transitioning issues.
 For helpful information available at Loyola Marymount University, visit First Year Experience or read our FAQs below.

 Frequently Asked Questions

-A: SPS is happy to consult with parents regarding general concerns and provide LMU resources and or community-provider information as appropriate.
+SPS staff are happy to consult with parents regarding general concerns and provide LMU resources and or community-provider information as appropriate.

 The typical number of sessions varies.
-However, students generally attend between 6-12 sessions.
+However, students, on average attend six sessions.